 - Another example of this trope in the second movie are the

-- In Star Trek, the Genesis Device would undoubtedly still have been enormously useful as a planetbusting (or, indeed, nebula-busting) WMD, even if design flaws in the prototype made it useless for its original purpose of planetary terraforming.
-Fortunately, the ST writers made sure to end that particular movie arc with the device revealed to be unstable due to the use of protomatter, which presumably accounted for its abandonment, even though it would've made a hell of a weapon despite the instability, and even though the inventor of the technology, Carol Marcus, was still around (despite being Brother Chucked from the franchise after one movie).
+- The Genesis Device would undoubtedly still have been enormously useful as a planetbusting (or, indeed, nebula-busting) WMD, even if design flaws in the prototype made it useless for its original purpose of planetary terraforming.
+Fortunately, the ST writers made sure to end that particular movie arc with the device revealed to be unstable due to the use of protomatter, which presumably accounted for its abandonment, even though it would've made a hell of a weapon despite the instability, and even though the inventor of the technology, Carol Marcus, was still around (despite being removed from the franchise after one movie).

-- There's also the fact that, as Star Treks III and especially IV showed, the Klingon Empire was none too thrilled to see the Federation have a planet-killing weapon.
+- There's also the fact that, as the third and fourth movies showed, the Klingon Empire was none too thrilled to see the Federation have a planet-killing weapon.
 Had the Federation been able to salvage the research, there could easily have been a war.

 - Averted in Star Wars: While the original plan was to use the Death Star once and rule by fear, the Empire does use it every time they can.

-- In Animorphs the instant maple and ginger flavored oatmeal is only referenced in one book.
+- The instant maple and ginger flavored oatmeal is only referenced in one book.
 In their defense, as Jake points out, battles that involve oatmeal will never really end up being historical.

-- Also, if Erek King could fight, the war would be over in about a week.
-Unfortunately, while he recognizes the necessity of the kids' cause, he himself finds violence to be too horrific to participate in (largely because his memories of the experience never fade) and is programmed to never commit any violent act.
+- Also, if Erek King (a powerful robot in human disguise) could fight, the war would be over in about a week.
+Unfortunately, while he recognizes the necessity of the kids' cause, he himself finds violence to be too horrific to participate in (largely because his memories of the experience never fade - as a robot, every single thing he's experienced remains day-one fresh; not a good combination with humanlike emotions) and is programmed to never commit any violent act.
+After having that prohibition removed once, he horrifically slaughters hundreds of enemies with his bare hands, and... is utterly distraught, puts the prohibition back, and tells the others he's never doing anything like that again.
+After seeing the fruits of his work, nobody protests.

 - In the third Grey Griffins book, Ernie gains superhuman speed as the result of some weird fairy blood magic or something.
 But he can't use it.
 How come?
 Because it'll hasten his transformation into a changeling.
 If that's not enough, Natalia is given a magnifying glass that lets her see magic.
 She tries it out in a world filled with magic, and it nearly blinds her.
 Too much magic, dont'cha know.

-- In Hero Dot Com, the eponymous website first offers a free one-hour trial with a limit of one superpower.
+- In Hero.com, the eponymous website first offers a free one-hour trial with a limit of one superpower.
 If you want to get more powers, more variety, and more time with them, you need to pay up.
-In the sister series Villain Dot Net, the protagonist doesn't need to pay (with money, anyway), but he can only use four at a time and the powers have an unspecified time limit.
+In the sister series Villain.net, the protagonist doesn't need to pay (with money, anyway), but he can only use four at a time and the powers have an unspecified time limit.
 Villain.net itself was ripped off of Hero.com by the bad guys, and they don't completely know how it works.

 - On at least one occasion it was mentioned that they tried to contact the him but their transmissions were being jammed by the forces attacking the station.